History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

 Jul 20 – For the attack on an armored security car in Duisburg and the escape with half a million Euros, fugitives from the RAF are held responsible.

-Sep 15 - Police kill Horst Meyer in Vienna and arrest Andrea Klump.
-Both were searched for presumed membership in the RAF.
+Sep 15 – Police kill Horst Meyer in Vienna and arrest Andrea Klump.
+Both were wanted for presumed membership in the RAF.
 Andrea Klump will be sentenced to 12 years on Sep 28, 2004.
 Between 1996 and 2003 four more people who were wanted by the police turn themselves in.
 The charges against them have been dropped.
 Another three persons are still on the wanted list.